timboudreau/scopes/README.md

 Scopes
 ======

 Easy-to-use custom Guice scopes - reentrant and not.
+Bits vailable in <a href="http://timboudreau.com/builds/">this Maven repository/continuous-build</a>.

 Usage
 -----